inDEPTHlab/GenR-run-GWAS/README.md

 Hi, you are about to enter the magic circle of people that can run a GWAS, welcome.
 You are going to need a little bit of UNIX witchery for this one, but if that sounds uninviting, no worries, you will have me (…and google) on your side every step of the way.
 We are going to use `R` for phenotype preparation and `Rvtest` to run the actual GWAS, but first things first:

 ## 0    | Set up access to GENA and to the genetic / phenotype data
 You will need access to our **GENA** server where the genotype files are stored, and of course also permission to access the phenotype data.
 So, start by sending some emails.
-Marijn Verkerk (m.verkerk@erasmusmc.nl) will help you create an account on GENA.
-This will be accessible via remote shell (SSH) using your microsection credentials, but you can also ask for permission to use `MobaXterm` (a SSH client) on your SOM or Mijnwerkplek environment.
+Marijn Verkerk will help you create an account on GENA.
+Send him an email with Janine Felix and data management (datamanagement@erasmusmc.nl) in cc.
+Your GENA account will be accessible via remote shell (SSH) using your microsection credentials, but you can also ask for permission to use `MobaXterm` (a SSH client) on your SOM or Mijnwerkplek environment.
 This will make access a little bit easier and I am going to assume you are using MobaXterm in this tutorial.

 So, once the app becomes available you can launch it.